gravitational/teleport/docs/4.2/architecture/teleport_nodes.md

 ## The Node Service

-A regular node becomes a Teleport Node when the node joins a cluster with an "join" token.
+A regular node becomes a Teleport Node when the node joins a cluster with a "join" token.
 Read about how nodes are issued certificates in the [Auth Guide](teleport_auth.md#issuing-node-certificates).